owncloud/ocis/ocis/deployment/basic-remote-setup.md

 ./bin/ocis server
 ```

-For more configuration options check the configuration secion in [ocis](https://owncloud.github.io/ocis/configuration/) and every ocis extension.
+For more configuration options check the configuration section in [ocis](https://owncloud.github.io/ocis/configuration/) and every ocis extension.

 {{< hint info >}}
 **TLS Certificate**\
-In this example, we are replacing the default self signed cert with a CA signed one to avoid the certificate warning when accessing the login page.
+In this example, we are replacing the default self-signed cert with a CA signed one to avoid the certificate warning when accessing the login page.
 {{< /hint >}}

 ## Use Docker Compose